mpadge/hackmd-stat-software/ml.md

 software which is very well described in the corresponding [CRAN Task View](https://cran.r-project.org/web/views/MachineLearning.html).
-Unlike most other categories of statistical software considered here, the primary distinguishing feature of ML software is not algorithmic, rather pertains to a *workflow* typical of machine learning tasks.
-In particular, we consider ML software to be software which approaches data analysis via the two primary steps of:
+Unlike most other categories of statistical software considered here, the primary distinguishing feature of ML software is not (necessarily or directly) algorithmic, rather pertains to a *workflow* typical of machine learning tasks.
+In particular, we consider ML software to approach data analysis via the two primary steps of:

 1. Passing a set of *training* data to an algorithm in order to generate a candidate mapping between that data and some form of